Esri/arcgis-runtime-samples-android/java/map-load-status/README.md

 # Map Load Status
-Demonstrates how to tell what the map's load status is--obtained from the enum value from a `LoadStatus` class.
+Tell what the map's load status is--obtained from the enum value from a `LoadStatus` class.

 ![Map Load Status App](map-load-status.png)